-Service: Promoting the dignity of the human person by sharing our God-given time, talent and treasure with others.
+Service: Promoting the dignity of the human person by sharing our God-given time, talent and treasure with others and in service to the Church.

-Discipleship: Recognizing that conversion is a gradual and lifelong process, we commit to fostering a deeper relationship with God, living a fully sacramental life, sustaining our faith through ongoing catechesis and witnessing to the love of God through Jesus in our words, actions and relationships, and passing this on to our children.
+Discipleship & Formation: Recognizing that conversion is a lifelong process, we commit to fostering a deeper relationship with God, living a fully sacramental life, sustaining our faith through ongoing catechesis and witnessing to the love of God through Jesus in our words, actions and relationships, and passing this on to our children.